davidrpugh/tensorflow-gpu-data-science-project/bin/README.md

 ssh -L ${JUPYTERLAB_PORT}:${IBEX_NODE}:${JUPYTERLAB_PORT} ${KAUST_USER}@glogin.ibex.kaust.edu.sa
 ```

-The exact command for you job can be copied from the
+The exact command for your job can be copied from the
 `launch-jupyter-server-$SLURM_JOB_ID-slurm.err` file.

 #### Accessing Jupyter server from your local machine